MostroP2P/mostro/book/src/admin_settle_order.md

 ## Payment of the buyer's invoice

-At this point Mostro is trying to pay the buyer's invoice, right after complete the payment Mostro will update the status of the order nip33 event to `success`:
+At this point Mostro is trying to pay the buyer's invoice, right after complete the payment Mostro will update the status of the order parameterized replaceable event to `success`:

 ```json
 [